By: Marilyn L. Davis

 I was visiting my sister and updating the images and phrasing on some sections while she was on the phone.
 When she finished her conversation, she commented that it didn’t appear that I was struggling with any portion of the content.

-I stopped and thought about it and realized that because the subjects of addiction and recovery were so familiar to me, I didn’t have to agonize over each word, they simply flowed onto the page without the use of a Thesaurus.
+I stopped and thought about it and realized that because the subjects of addiction and recovery were so familiar to me, I didn’t have to agonize over each word, they flowed onto the page without the use of a Thesaurus.

 It was that familiarity with the topic that allowed me to find my unique voice for the curriculum.